Why is it Important to Learn the Real Florida Pros and Cons Before Before Moving to Florida?

 As the years went by, I no longer had to ask sellers why they wanted to move out of Florida.
 I had lived in Florida long enough to know first hand why so many people wanted out.
 This book is about the reasons hundreds of Florida sellers gave for moving out of Florida and what you can do differently, to improve your chances of a successful long term move.

 THE SURPRISING THING IS most of these people blamed themselves for not liking Florida.
 They were under the assumption that everyone else loves the place, that it was just their bad luck and that their situation was unique.
 Nothing could be further from the truth!
 I was constantly contacted by people who wanted to sell to get out of Florida.
 It wasn’t until I read the report from the University of Florida that I realized how huge the problem was.
 Yet it’s still like a big secret.
-I never saw it in the research I did before I moved to the state, and other that this hard to find report, there isn’t anything warning people just how poor their chances are of being happy living in Florida long term.
-So every day a 1000 or more new people move to Florida seeking paradise, usually spending a fortune to make it happen.
+I never saw it in the research I did before I moved to the state.
+Other than the next to impossible to find report from the University of Florida, there isn’t anything warning people just how poor their chances are of being happy living in Florida long term really are.
+So every month 30,000 or more new people move to Florida seeking paradise, usually spending a fortune to make it happen, and another 30,000 move out.
 That’s when I decided I had to write the Florida Move Guide.

 Why should you care?
 If you knew now, before you moved, that you would hate living in Florida a couple of years after you moved there, would you:

 - sell the home you are in now (costly)

 - move long distance (costly)

 - make another long distance move back home (costly)

 - and buy another house right where you live now (costly)?